 FSTDs upgraded with UPRT modifications to meet FAA UPRT requirements (FAA NSP - Flight Simulation Training Device Qualification Guidance) but which also hold a qualification certificate issued by the CAA will be assessed by the CAA against CS-FSTD(A) Issue 2 requirements if requested by the operator.
 The CAA also reserves the right to assess modifications against these criteria where not requested.

 Requirements previously detailed in IN-2016/044 continue to apply to applicable FSTDs which are already qualified but will not be upgraded to meet Issue 2 criteria.
-This approach will remain in place until Regulation (EU) No.1178/2011 is updated with UPRT requirements, expected in April 2019.
+This approach will remain in place until Regulation (EU) No.1178/2011, as amended, is updated with UPRT requirements, on 20 December 2019.

 Read all @UK_CAA